MiguelHigueraDev/cursor-tracking-rs/README.md

 # Cursor Tracking server

 A WebSocket cursor tracking server written in Rust used for showing live cursors on my [portfolio website](https://miguelhiguera.dev).
-Currently not implemented in the website.
+You can test it by opening multiple tabs on my website and seeing the cursors move in real time.

 It works by exchanging binary messages between client and server.